 Parents' help in school is greatly appreciated as it means we can give your children more individual attention and a wider range of experiences.
-We are always very keen to enlist the help of more parents and if you feel you could help in some way please talk to your child's class teacher or Mrs Thorpe.
-An hour a week really is very valuable and really does make a difference.
+If you feel you could help in some way please talk to your child's class teacher or Mrs Thorpe.